python/cpython/Doc/library/string.rst

 The *format_spec* field contains a specification of how the value should be presented, including such details as field width, alignment, padding, decimal precision and so on.
-Each value type can define it's own "formatting mini-language" or interpretation of the *format_spec*.
+Each value type can define its own "formatting mini-language" or interpretation of the *format_spec*.

 Most built-in types support a common formatting mini-language, which is